Wondering How to Save For a House While Renting? Use These Tips!

 3. Reconsider the little luxuries in your life

-We love our streaming subscriptions, food deliveries, fine wines, and self-pampering days at the salon, but realistically these activities aren’t a necessity — they’re little luxuries that make you happy.
+We love our streaming subscriptions, food deliveries, fine wines, and self-pampering days at the salon, but realistically, these activities aren’t a necessity — they’re little luxuries that make you happy.

 These little luxuries, though they may look small individually, can take up a big chunk of your budget if you aren’t careful.
-Look at the things in your life that aren’t essential and ask yourself what things could you live without while you’re building your nest egg for your very own nest.
+Look at the things in your life that aren’t essential and ask yourself what things you could live without while you’re building your nest egg for your very own nest.

 Entertainment